playcanvas/blog/_posts/2014-12-05-playcanvas-update-51214.markdown

 Like the [PlayCanvas Facebook](https://facebook.com/playcanvas) page for our whimsical views on the game dev scene.

 Join and start discussions on the [PlayCanvas Forum](https://forum.playcanvas.com/).

-Get expert responses to your questions on [PlayCanvas Answers](http://answers.playcanvas.com/).